 - \$ CCM HOME=ccm home

 - \$ PATH=\$CCM HOME/bin:\$PATH

-- \$ export CCM_HOME PATH
+- \$ export CCM HOME PATH

-- 2. Be sure that the following requirements are met: - rsh must be enabled on the server to allow remote UNIX clients, if ESD is not in use. - If ESD is not in use, engine hosts must trust the users and machines.
+- 2. Be sure that the following requirements are met: - For traditional mode sessions, you must enable either rsh or ESD on the server to allow remote UNIX clients. - If ESD is not in use, engine hosts must trust the users and machines.
 To enable this, configure your .rhosts or hosts.equiv file accordingly.
-(Both files are discussed in the Telelogic Synergy Administration Guide.) - rexec must be enabled on the server for Windows clients, if ESD is not in use. - The database server must trust ccm_root on the engine machines, regardless of whether ESD is in use. - To enable this, configure ccm_root's .rhosts or hosts.equiv file accordingly.
-(Both files are discussed in the Telelogic Synergy Administration Guide.) - The client must be able to resolve the name or IP address of the server. - On the client, the ccm_root user id (UID) and group id (GID) must match the server. - \$CCM HOME must be the same on the client and server.
+(Both files are discussed in the Telelogic Synergy Administration Guide.) - For traditional mode sessions, you must enable either rexec or ESD on the server for Windows clients. - The database server must trust ccm\root on the engine machines, regardless of whether ESD is in use. - To enable this, configure com\rood's .rhosts or hosts.equiv file accordingly.
+(Both files are discussed in the Telelogic Synergy Administration Guide.) - The client must be able to resolve the name or IP address of the server. - On the client, the ccm\root user id (UID) and group id (GID) must match the server. - \$CCM HOME must be the same on the client and server.